YosysHQ/picorv32/README.md

 Set this to 0 to disable the circuitry for catching illegal instructions.

+The core will still trap on an `SBREAK` instruction with this option set to 0.
+With IRQs enabled, an `SBREAK` normally triggers an IRQ 1.
+With this option set to 0, an `SBREAK` will trap the processor without triggering an interrupt.

 #### ENABLE_PCPI (default = 0)

 Set this to 1 to enable the Pico Co-Processor Interface (PCPI).